 CatchData was developed by Gavin Bailey and Scott Eisenhut in 2011, out of necessity to accurately capture all client and job data within their sales/service business and reduce costs.
-From personal experience, they found the growing team of service technicians became increasingly complex operating the business without a cloud-based ERP and field service management software.
+From personal experience, they found the growing team of service technicians became increasingly complex to operate without a cloud-based ERP and field service management software.

-As an ERP vendor, CatchData not only streamlined operations, reduced errors, lowered admin costs and increased cashflow in Gavin and Scott’s business, and has done so for other businesses in Australia and New Zealand which have a mobile technician force.
+As an ERP vendor, CatchData not only streamlined operations, but reduced errors, lowered admin costs, and increased cashflow for Gavin and Scott’s business.
+It has also done so for other businesses in both Australia and New Zealand.

-CatchData has a proven record to streamline growing field-based service businesses from 4 to 600 technicians.
-Your business can only become scalable when you have needed software infrastructure in place.
-Before you can grow your business, you must control it and CatchData helps you do just that.
+CatchData has a proven record in streamlining growing field-based service businesses, ranging from 4 to 600 technicians.
+Your business can only become scalable when you have the needed software infrastructure in place.
+Before you can grow your business, you must control it, and CatchData helps you do just that.

 Why Use CatchData?